PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_global.html.markdown

 The following arguments are supported:

-* `service` - (Required) ID of the Service to which this Service Orchestration belongs to.
+* `event_orchestration` - (Required) ID of the Event Orchestration to which this Global Orchestration belongs to.
-* `set` - (Required) A Service Orchestration must contain at least a "start" set, but can contain any number of additional sets that are routed to by other rules to form a directional graph.
+* `set` - (Required) A Global Orchestration must contain at least a "start" set, but can contain any number of additional sets that are routed to by other rules to form a directional graph.
 * `catch_all` - (Required) the `catch_all` actions will be applied if an Event reaches the end of any set without matching any rules in that set.

 ### Set (`set`) supports the following:
 * `id` - (Required) The ID of this set of rules.
 Rules in other sets can route events into this set using the rule's `route_to` property.
-* `rule` - (Optional) The service orchestration evaluates Events against these Rules, one at a time, and applies all the actions for first rule it finds where the event matches the rule's conditions.
+* `rule` - (Optional) The Global Orchestration evaluates Events against these Rules, one at a time, and applies all the actions for first rule it finds where the event matches the rule's conditions.
 If no rules are provided as part of Terraform configuration, the API returns empty list of rules.

 ### Rule (`rule`) supports the following:
 * `label` - (Optional) A description of this rule's purpose.